-To push a manifest, perform a PUT request to a path in the following format, and with the following headers and body: v2/<name>/manifests/<reference> end-7
+To push a manifest, perform a PUT request to a path in the following format, and with the following headers and body: /v2/<name>/manifests/<reference> end-7

 Clients SHOULD set the Content-Type header to the type of the manifest being pushed.
-The client SHOULD NOT include parameters on the Content-Type header (see RFC7231).
-The registry SHOULD ignore parameters on the Content-Type header.
 All manifests SHOULD include a mediaType field declaring the type of the manifest being pushed.
 If a manifest includes a mediaType field, clients MUST set the Content-Type header to the value specified by the mediaType field.